 Indicator (f) The Investigator interviewed confirmed that there is no requirement of a victim to undergo any polygraph or other truth-telling process to proceed with an investigation.
 The Investigator confirmed in the discussions with the Auditor what the policy requires (PREA policy -page 18).
 "A resident that alleges sexual abuse shall not be required to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation."
-The NCDPS training has the Investigating staff person, assess the credibility of everyone involved in the case without biasness toward their position as a staff or resident.
+The NCDPS training has the Investigating staff person, assess the credibility of everyone involved in the case without biases toward their position as a staff or resident.
+The Auditor confirmed this with the facility investigator in the interview and found no evidence in the investigative file of its use.

 Indicator (g).
-All criminal investigations potentially can include a referral to the NCDPS Special Investigations Unit if the evidence supports that a staff persons actions or inactions led to a resident-on-resident sexual assault.
-Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in discipline outside of termination.
+All criminal investigations potentially can include a referral to the NCDPS Special Investigations Unit if the evidence supports that a staff person's actions or inactions led to a resident-on-resident sexual assault.
+Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in a discipline outside of termination.
 All administrative investigations that are completed are required to have a related investigation file which includes written or oral statements, video or other physical evidence, and the reasoning behind the conclusions reached.
-There were no files to review of criminal or administrative investigations.
+The administrative investigation from 2022 supported an assessment of the staff's actions from the review of video surveillance, written statements and interviews with all involved or present during the alleged incident.
+The facility investigator interviewed did confirm that even in resident-on-resident allegations the administrative investigation will include an assessment of staff actions or inactions that may have contributed to the incident occurring.
+The Auditor confirmed with all random staff the expectation that they must report all staff actions or inactions that lead to a sexual abuse incident.
+Records are kept by the Director, the PREA Office and the Special Investigations Unit when staff are the alleged abuser.

 Indicator (h).
-All criminal investigations would be completed by the Lenoir County Sheriff's Office.
-Since there was no prior investigations there is no documentation to review.
+All criminal investigations would be completed by the Greenville Police Department or the Pitt County Sheriff's Office.
+The 2022 allegation was investigated by the Sherrif's Office.
+The review of the criminal Investigation included written reports, video surveillance, and interviews completed.

 Indicator (i) The Auditor was unable to review investigative files from incidents in the last 12 months.
 Agency policy requires all criminal acts to be referred for criminal prosecution and interviews with facility leadership support they would encourage prosecution in the event of a sexual assault incident.
 The Auditor confirmed with facility investigator and the facility Director that they would stay informed about any of the required steps toward prosecution that require resident notification.
-As the states law enforcement agency the NCDPS expects that criminal conduct is referred for prosecution.
+As the state's law enforcement agency, the NCDPS the parent agency of NCDJJ expects that criminal conduct is referred for prosecution.

 Indicator (j).
-The North Carolina Department of Public Safety requires record retention for a period of 5 years beyond the resident's involvement with LYDC.
+The North Carolina Department of Public Safety requires record retention for a period of 5 years beyond the resident's involvement with DJJ.
 Policy language covers the standard indicator.
 The Auditor reviewed other agency documentation on the website supporting this and addressed the issue with the trained investigator.